zilexa/Homeserver/README.md

 _[PiVPN](https://learn.netdata.cloud/docs/overview/what-is-netdata)_ - via [Native Install]()\
 Using the Wireguard VPN protocol, easy and secure access to non-exposed services and to your server (via SSH).
 I highly recommend to use it for DNS & homeserver access by default.
 All other traffic can bypass the server unless you are connected to unsafe networks (public networks or countries that do not respect privacy).
+Runs natively because Wireguard-VPN is part of the Linux kernel already.

 _[AdGuard Home]()_ - via [Native Install]()\
 _[Unbound]()_ - via Docker\
 Unbound is a recursive DNS resolver.
 By using Unbound, not 1 ISP and DNS company will know the full URLs of the sites you are visiting.
 AdGuard Home is a DNS based malware & ad filter.
 No more ads, malware, coinmining, phishing.
 All devices on your homenetwork are ad-free and protected.
 Can also be used remotely via split tunnel VPN.
+AdGuard Home runs natively otherwise you cannot use it as DNS server when you are remote away from home.

 _[UniFi Controller]()_ - via Docker\
 Ubiquiti UniFi wireless access points are the best.
 Recommended for good WiFi in your home.
 If you don't use their access points you do not need this.
 If you do have their APs, this is only needed to setup once.